 Once you've bought or constructed your headset, you can download Google Cardboard apps to your iOS or Android phone, drop your device into the headset, and get playing.
 It's not the best VR experience out there, but if you have a modern phablet-sized phone with a hi-res screen, it's actually pretty good.

-Availability: Q3 2015 | Price: $600
+Availability: Out now (US) | Price: $600

 Major caveat: the Avegant Glyph isn't technically a virtual reality headset.
 It's more like a pair of headphones that you can wear like a visor, Geordi La Forge-style.